 Others act as your bodyguard – literally.
 It is their job to protect and serve 24/7.
 To do this they send you alarm signals that you are supposed to notice and adjust your lifestyle.
 They have these magical chemicals that put you into fight or flight if you need some extra assistance to get out of danger or deal with something tricky.
 The problem arises when we stay in the fight or flight stage too long.
 Some people – who don’t do the two simple things above, are running in this mode almost indefinitely!

 Minimise those chemicals kicking in being self-inflicted.
 Slow down.
 Really appraise your lifestyle and be honest with yourself.
 And do the two things.

 1. Allow time for contemplative thought.
-Don’t be afraid to do nothing, just think, or don’t think – just meditate and see what comes up.
+Don’t be afraid to do nothing, to consider the space between the thoughts.

-Some people I talk to can’t even remember the last time they would have just sat, or laid down for a while and just set their mind free of stuff, of responsibilities, or mind chatter, the mind monkey.
-It is my belief that the universe is conspiring infinitum in your favour to bring you the life you desire…….but some of us never switch off long enough to tap into that.
+Some people I talk to can’t even remember the last time they would have just sat, or laid down for a while and just set their mind free of stuff, of responsibilities, or mind chatter.
+It is my belief that the universe is conspiring non-stop to bring you the life you desire…….but some of us never switch off long enough to tap into that.